kapilraghuwanshi/quick-javascript-tips-tricks-hacks/README.md

-# Quick Javascript - Tips Tricks Hacks
+# Quick Javascript - Tips, Tricks & Hacks
 Top JavaScript tips, tricks and hacks to increase your Speed and Efficiency at work, competitions and hackthons.

 #### These approaches will definitely help you in: